filipefernandes007/ruth-json-rpc-bundle/Resources/doc/index.rst

         {
             // Just invoke execute method to handle the procedure call.
             // You can return it, or deal with the result to send to another service.
-            // Avoid polute the endpoint, since the resource it is the procedure/service itself. return $this->execute($request); // just call execute
+            // Avoid pollute the endpoint, since the resource it is the procedure/service itself. return $this->execute($request); // just call execute

+            // or you can enable for yield batching
+            // return $this->controller->setYieldBatch(true)->execute($request);
         }

         /**